MorganKryze/Emails-Signature-Generator-Website/README.md

 - Spanish
 - German

+## Future improvements

+- Custom the font
+- Custom the color
+- Custom the html template
+- Add more social media
+- Add more email clients
+- Add more languages
+- Add informative popups or banners for issues or warnings

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.